-When I created Rainbow Nourishments, I didn’t want it to be just about colourful food.
-I wanted it to be about wellbeing and nourishing yourself in a range of ways… or a ‘rainbow’ of ways.
-I’m so grateful that my social media channels and blog allow me to talk about more than just food.
-For example, in my recent blog post where I talk about my several of my physical and mental illnesses including PTSD and what I have done to better manage my life.
+When I created Rainbow Nourishments, I didn't want it to be just about colourful food.
+I wanted it to be about wellbeing and nourishing yourself in a range of ways... or a 'rainbow' of ways.
+I'm so grateful that my social media channels and blog allow me to talk about more than just food but talk about wellbeing and mental health.

 Since I went full time with Rainbow Nourishments, I feel like my life has changed a lot.
 I can passionate about something again, I have sparked that child-like playfulness in me again and I can usually find something to look forward every day!
 I'm also looking forward to what the future will bring.
 If someone told me two years ago that I'd own a cake business and make a living through events, social media and my food blog, I'd laugh in their face... really really loudly and rudely.